This post may contain affiliate links.

 Budapest is a musical city and there’s no better way to explore this vibrant Hungarian city than with your ears.
-Here’s everything you need to know about Liszt in Budapest, the music-themed Aria Hotel and how to turn a trip to Budapest into music to your ears.
+Here’s everything you need to know about Budapest music, Franz Liszt sights, the music-themed Aria Hotel, concerts, the State Opera House and more.

 I’d like to say I fell in love with Franz Liszt in Budapest for his music, but really it was his hair.
 It was an instant attraction when I saw him on Liszt Ferenc Square, his bronze locks flying in the wind like all those New Wave bass players I used to date in the 80s.